Louis Pommery England – English Sparkler, French twist

 Louis Pommery England, Brut English Sparkling Wine, NV.
 12%

-This Brut NV is a classic blend, being 55% Chardonnay, with 37% Pinot Noir and 8% Pinot Meunier, with a dosage of 8 g/l.
+This Brut NV is a classic blend, 55% Chardonnay, with 37% Pinot Noir and 8% Pinot Meunier, with a dosage of 8 g/l.
 It sees no oak.
 I’m assuming a relatively short maturation period and possibly no or little use of Reserve wines – but that’s speculation rather than fact, as I don’t know the vintage or disgorgement dates.
-What’s certain is that this wine has a lighter, fresh, and subtle style that’s without overt leesy or yeasty aromas.
+What’s certain is that this wine has a lighter, fresh, and subtle style without overt leesy or yeast aroma.
 It’s undoubtedly a stylistic contrast to the Hattingley Valley Classic Reserve Brut NV, which has more Pinot, some barrel-work, three years on the lees, and includes reserve wines.

 What you get in the glass is the subtlety and dominance of Chardonnay, and it will be interesting to see how this wine ages in the bottle too.
 A pale gold, there are vigorous bubble streams.
 Aromas are predominantly citrus, though a hint of currant leaf gives the Pinot away.
 In the glass, the first impression is of taughtness, like a wound-up spring.
 There’s a welcome acidic tension binding the combination of zesty lemon, crabapple, and white fruits.
 There’s not much autolytic yeasty character, but there’s an attractive chalky note instead.

 In short, Louis Pommery England offers a moreish English Sparkling wine that’s elegant, light, and well-balanced.
 One that goes for subtlety rather than power.
 I wonder if a couple of years ageing in the bottle might unfurl it and possibly even develop some ginger notes.
 To find out, buy two, one for now and one for later.